Xorlent/1-Gang-Waveshare-ESP32-Touch/README.md

 ## Using the Mount
 - The perforated rectangle at the top of the mount facilitates a cutout for programming without removing the device from the mount
+  - You must install and wire the hidden switch to the positive terminal of your power supply
+  - Use this switch to de-power your device prior to connecting a USB C programming wire
 - The BOOT and RESET switches are accessible via holes in the left side of the mount
 - Once assembled, to remove the top bezel, slide a utility knife under the top lip of the bezel and carefully pry to push the case shell outwards
 - The physical switch should nicely press-fit in place, but if you want more security, use glue or use the 1.5mm holes to add retaining pins